← All workflows

 Why teams use it

-Reduce hours of manual topic drafting and outline preparation to minutes with AI-generated, particularity-compliant notice topics and examination scripts
+Reduce hours of manual topic drafting to minutes with AI that enforces reasonable particularity and bounded scope automatically

 Questions

-Can CaseMark handle both taking and defending 30(b)(6) depositions?
+Can CaseMark handle both taking and defending a 30(b)(6) deposition?

 Yes.
-CaseMark supports three distinct modes: Taking (drafting topics, exam outlines, and admission scripts), Defending (topic response matrices, designee assignments, and prep playbooks), and Post-Deposition (admission summaries, contradiction logs, and follow-up actions).
+CaseMark supports three distinct modes: Taking (drafting topics, exam outlines, and admission scripts), Defending (topic response matrices, designee assignments, and prep playbooks), and Post-Deposition (admission summaries and contradiction logs).
 Simply indicate your role and the AI tailors its output accordingly.

 How does the AI ensure notice topics meet the reasonable particularity standard?

 Absolutely.
-While CaseMark defaults to FRCP 30(b)(6), it also supports state analogs such as California CCP § 2025.230 and similar rules.
-You can specify your jurisdiction and any applicable local rules so the output conforms to the correct procedural framework.
+CaseMark supports both FRCP 30(b)(6) and state analogs such as California CCP § 2025.230.
+You can specify the governing jurisdiction and any applicable local rules, and the AI will adapt its drafting and analysis accordingly.

-How does CaseMark help preserve corporate admissions for summary judgment?
+How does CaseMark preserve admissions for summary judgment?

 Related